 The Time Is Right for Aftertax 401(k) Contributions

-The prospect of higher taxes and the uptake of in-plan conversions make this maneuver a no-brainer for heavy savers who have access to it.
+In-plan conversions are a no-brainer for heavy savers who have access to them.

 One of the key benefits of aftertax 401(k) contributions is that they are allowable on top of the basic traditional or Roth contributions, making them ideal for heavy savers looking for additional opportunities for tax-advantaged savings.
 While aftertax contributions aren't available to everyone with a 401(k), plans that do offer them are increasingly adding features that make it easy to convert those contributions to Roth without leaving the plan.

 While roughly three fourths of 401(k) plans now allow Roth 401(k) contributions, aftertax 401(k) contributions are less common.
-According to Vanguard's 2020 "How America Saves" report, just 18% of Vanguard plans offered aftertax contributions in 2019, and that figure hadn't budged since 2015.
+According to Vanguard's 2022 "How America Saves" report, just 21% of Vanguard plans offered aftertax contributions in 2021, and that figure had increased only slightly over the preceding five years.
 As with many 401(k) creature comforts, aftertax contributions are mainly available through the plans of larger employers.